Mamorikatana no Uta Manga to End in 2 Chapters

 posted on by Anita Tai

-This year's 19th issue of Hakusensha's Hana to Yume magazine announced on Thursday that Keiko Sakano and Mitsuru Yūki's manga mini-series Mamorikatana no Uta -Mamorikatana no Ichimonji (Song of the Guardian Sword -The Straight Line of the Guardian Sword) will end in two chapters.
+This year's 19th issue of Hakusensha's Hana to Yume magazine announced on Thursday that Keiko Sakano and Mitsuru Yūki's manga mini-series Mamorigatana no Uta -Mamorigatana no Ichimonji (Song of the Guardian Sword -The Straight Line of the Guardian Sword) will end in two chapters.
 If there are no schedule changes, the mini-series will end on October 5.

 The story takes place in the capital city Shinto Tokyou where humans and monsters live together.
 The protagonist Uta is bid by her grandmother to find the Makibara Clan, whose household staff were all dismissed recently by the landlord Rinnosuke.
 The city has also been plagued by series of disappearances involving people being spirited away.

-Note: Update: Mamorigatana no Uta -Mamorigatana no Ichimonji's spelling and Keiko Sakano's credit on Fiancée of the Wizard corrected.